 A pool heater’s job is to keep your water warm.
 It works by receiving cold water in the heating tank and sending the warmer water back into the pool, keeping the water at a constant temperature with little fluctuations.

 Not all heaters work the same way.
-There are three types of pool heaters you can choose from electric, gas, and solar.
+You can choose from three types of pool heaters: electric, gas, and solar.
 Each has its own manner of working, how they’re installed, and how they’re maintained.

 Electrical heaters work to heat your pool water by transferring warm water directly back into the pool.
-The pump uses electricity to pull in outside air and heat up the water.
+The pump uses electricity to pull in the outside air (figure 5 in the diagram above) and heat up the water.
 Inside the pump is a freon, a liquid refrigerant.
-This freon is compressed until it reaches a high temperature of 200 degrees Fahrenheit.
-The freon is passed through a valve into a low-pressure system where it then turns into gas.
+This freon is compressed (figure 2, via the compressor) until it reaches a high temperature of 200 degrees Fahrenheit.
+The freon is passed through a valve into a low-pressure system, where it then turns into gas.

-This gas circulates through evaporator coils which cool the gas.
+This gas circulates through evaporator coils (figure 3) which cools the gas.
 This cooling of the gas heats the water in the heat pump.
 The freon, by now, has reverted back to a liquid, and the cycle restarts.

 Ideally, the outside temperature should be no less than 50 degrees for optimum heating.

 Gas heaters work by burning either natural gas or propane inside a combustion chamber.
-There are copper coils in the combustion chamber that heat up.
-The water inside the chamber then runs through the coils, warming up before getting sent back inside the pool.
+There are copper coils in the combustion chamber that heat up (heat exchanger, figure 1).
+The water inside the chamber then runs through the coils, warming up before getting sent back inside the pool (via the heated water exit pipe, figure 5).

-Gas heaters work independently from the outside temperature, unlike electrical heaters, and they heat the water a lot faster.
+Unlike electrical heaters, gas heaters work independently from the outside temperature, and they heat the water a lot faster.

 With the world moving towards more environmentally friendly methods, you are spoilt for choice when going the solar heater route.